Definition of boot camp in English:

 - He just enlisted this past year, finished his boot camp and his training at Parris Island in South Carolina.

 - He even spent a couple of weeks at a military boot camp to prepare, braving extremes of weather from blistering heat to thunderstorms and a tornado.

 - Once the platoon graduated from formal boot camp, a squad was assigned to each troop.

-1.1A prison for young offenders, run on military lines.
+1.1A prison for youthful offenders, run on military lines.

 - A total of 12 of the 107 interviews were conducted in institutions - 11 in local jails and one in the state boot camp.

 - He says his son has never stuck at anything and gave him just 48 hours in the TV boot camp.

 - But the point of the boot camp is that it would be tough and it might just put a stop to their behaviour.

 1.2A short, intensive, and rigorous course of training: a grueling, late-summer boot camp for would-be football players

 More example sentences